 First up in privacy news, is a report from TechCrunch on a paper by a group of security researchers that have identified flaws in both 4G and the upcoming 5G standard which could allow hackers to send alerts, track a phone’s location, and eavesdrop on calls.
 In addition to providing details on how to carry out the attacks, which all US carriers are vulnerable, they’ve also been talking to industry groups with a fix.

-An article in New Scientist magazine suggests that some ethicists believe your Alexa or Google Home should record everything it hears, then use Artificial Intelligence (AI) could mean any of a wide range ...
-More to decide whether to alert the authorities.
+An article in New Scientist magazine suggests that some ethicists believe your Alexa or Google Home should record everything it hears, then use artificial intelligence to decide whether to alert the authorities.
 The professors in the article debate the merits of a home assistant with a moral compass.
 Eric Blair is turning over in his grave.

 A judge in Washington state has struck down a 2004 cyberstalking law as unconstitutional because it violated the first amendment.
 The writing was vague and would have made it possible to criminalize speaking out against public figures.